severalnines/docs/installation.rst

 Post-installation
 `````````````````

-Once ClusterControl is up and running, you can point it to your existing clusters and/or single-instance MySQL/MariaDB instances and start managing them from one place.
+Once ClusterControl is up and running, you can point it to your existing clusters or new database hosts and start managing them from one place.
 Make sure passwordless SSH is configured from ClusterControl node to your database nodes.

 1. Generate a SSH key on ClusterControl node:

 .. code-block:: bash

-	ssh-keygen -t rsa # press Enter on all prompts
+	$ ssh-keygen -t rsa # press Enter on all prompts

 2. Setup passwordless SSH to ClusterControl and database nodes:

 .. code-block:: bash

-	ssh-copy-id -i ~/.ssh/id_rsa [os_user]@[IP address/hostname]
+	$ ssh-copy-id -i ~/.ssh/id_rsa {os_user}@{IP address/hostname}

 Repeat step 2 for all database hosts that you are going to manage (including the ClusterControl node itself).